ZiadHatab/ziadhatab.github.io/_tabs/about.md

 <!-- > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip } -->

-Hi there!
-I'm Ziad (pronounced Zee-ad), and I work in RF electronics and signal processing.
-My research focuses on millimeter-wave measurements (mmWave metrology).
-This website aims to make RF technology more accessible and understandable.
-I hope you find the information here useful.
-Enjoy reading!
+Hey, I'm Ziad (pronounced Zee-ad).
+I work in RF and microwave engineering, mostly on vector network analyzer measurement and calibration techniques, and I also do a fair bit of signal processing, statistics, and Python.
+This site is where I write about the topics I find interesting and try to explain them as clearly as I can.
+Enjoy!